jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 > Note that you need to call **res.end()** to actually send the response.

 Now let's create a text file for every incoming request using the `writeThenRead` function and then return its contents to the client.
-We will keep track of the request number in the `requestNumber` variable.
+We'll keep track of the request number in the `requestNumber` variable and use this value to number the files.

 ```js
 import http from "http";